 Homemade sprays are natural, safe, and cheap to make.
 However, they are not as strong as commercial sprays, so you will have to apply liberally and frequently.
 Here are some recipes you can try:

 - Pepper spray.
-Mix 2 tablespoons of hot cayenne pepper, 2 to 3 tablespoons of garlic powder, 1 teaspoon of castile soup, and five cups of water.
+Mix 2 tablespoons of hot cayenne pepper, 2 to 3 tablespoons of garlic powder, 1 teaspoon of Castile soap, and five cups of water.
 Pour the mixture into a spray bottle and shake.

 - Tabasco spray.
 Mix 2 tablespoons of Tabasco or any hot pepper seasoning, 2 to 3 tablespoons of crushed garlic, ½ cup dish detergent, and 3 cups of water.
 Mix and pour into a spray bottle.
 Allow to sit for a day for the fresh garlic to soak in the water before using.